 Figure 6 shows how these figures are transferred directly to the intercompany billing document.
 To keep the example simple, we have charged for only one consulting hour, but normally we would be billing for all the consulting activities performed during the period.
 The normal billing process then calculates the tax obligation and the associated receivables.

 Consultants and employees on international projects don’t generally just record work time, but also incur travel expenses.
-If the employee’s cost center and the project for which the travel took place were in different legal entities, the same mechanisms come into play as shown in Figures 2 to 4.
-The travel is recorded as an internal rate and then on an intercompany clearing account.
-This expense is also picked up during billing and included in the invoice to the ordering company.
+If the employee’s cost center and the project for which the travel took place were in different legal entities, the employee cost center was credited and the project in the receiving company was credited with the travel expense account.
+For real-time intercompany clearing in both companies line items were created with an intercompany clearing account (must be P&L accounts).
+For travel postings there are no mark-ups available.
+This expense line item is also picked up during intercompany billing and included in the invoice to the ordering company.

-At the time of writing, the intercompany billing document recognizes activity postings (transaction code KB21N) and travel if posted cross company with the Enter Manual Repostings of Costs transaction (transaction code KB11N) and then adds a mark-up.
+At the time of writing, the intercompany billing document recognizes activity postings (transaction code KB21N) and the related mark-up postings and travel if posted cross company with the Enter Manual Repostings of Costs transaction (transaction code KB11N).
 The intercompany billing document does not reflect manual journal entries between company codes or the results of project settlement or assessment/distribution cycles that cross company codes.

 Configuring Cross-Company Service Charges